 The views from this place are simply incredible!
 This basic hotel on the hill offers the most incredible views of the tea plantations and trains from a homey guesthouse.
 The family is incredibly sweet and accommodating.
 Breakfast is included in the price of most rooms, with lunch and dinner available for purchase as well.
 Although not located directly in the town, a tuk tuk ride should set you back only 100 Rs.

 ELLA (2 NIGHTS)

 Little Adam’s Peak

 Another easily accessible hike, Ella’s Rock should not be missed!
+Definitely one of my favorite hikes of this Sri Lanka itinerary!
 Similar to most of the hike’s in Sri Lanka, especially during rainy season, your best bet is to get up there early!
-We left our guesthouse at 6:30am and ran into only one other couple heading up the hill.
+We left our guesthouse at 6:30 am and ran into only one other couple heading up the hill.
 Although it is definitely possible to do this hike without a guide, since we were heading up before the hoard of tourists we decided to get one since signage isn’t great.
 A guide for approximately 5 hours costs 2,500 Rs.
 The views are absolutely incredible and getting up there early was definitely worth it, as we ran into so many tourists on their way up as we were heading down!

 Nine Arches Bridge

 This is one of those iconic Instagram places that is definitely worth a visit!
 It is truly an incredible experience to watch a train go by on this magnificent bridge.
 Although it is not located directly in Ella, it is definitely walkable.
 However, you can also take a tuk tuk from the town for around 1,000 Rs.
 It is located in the same direction as Adam’s Peak so the two can be combined into one adventure.
 You are able to sit on the bridge (when the train is not going by) which is both thrilling and absolutely terrifying – perhaps I am not afraid of heights that I thought.